How to turn your great ideas into actual results

 Variance.
 How do we explain the difference between our goals and actuals?

-1. Strategy → Metrics
+1. Turning Strategy into Metrics

 Goal: identify the key components of your growth strategy and the metric you’ll use to measure each component.

-Exit Criteria: Make sure you can measure each metric and establish the current baseline.
+Before continuing to the next step, make sure you can measure each metric and establish the current baseline.
 Create an initial tops-down goal for each metric so that you can get an idea of the compound impact of hitting all the goals.
 But remember that the tops-down goal is not the final goal!

-2. Metrics → Initiatives
+2. Turning Metrics into Initiatives

 Goal: identify all the initiatives you could potentially pursue to advance the growth strategy and to line them up with their relevant growth metric.
-This ensures ideas are surfaced early and filters out ideas that are not aligned with the growth strategy.
+This ensures that ideas are surfaced early and filters out ideas that are not aligned with the growth strategy.